HeebaEddouh/Wordle2/README.md

 - [x] User can select "alien wordle", causing the goal word to change after each guess

-The following **optional** features are implemented:

-- [ ] App displays a reset button on the top left to reset the game (but make no changes to the settings)

-The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough

 https://imgur.com/a/nhuVU3r

-## Notes

-Describe any challenges encountered while building the app.

 ## License